Finding Homes for Sale: Where to Start

 Some real estate brokers will say, “My services are free” because they know their fee is covered by the seller in the listing agreement.
 However, nobody works for free.
 The buyer simply has no upfront out-of-pocket costs.
 Buyers can stop working with that agent at any time with a unilateral cancellation clause in their buyer agent agreement.
 Feel free to call our association staff for how that works.

 “Exclusive buyer agents often have sophisticated listing programs that can be set up to look for properties that meet your specific criteria, and alert you to them on a daily basis via email.” –CEBAA Association Manager

 Looking for more information on a particular Colorado city?

 How do buyers know what to offer?

 Many properties in a seller’s market are not priced at what they will actually sell for.
-The listed price of property is what the seller hopes to get, not necessarily what it is worth.
+The listed price of a property is what the seller hopes to get, not necessarily what it is worth.
 A buyer’s agent will do a comparative market analysis to show you data on comparable properties that sold in the past 3 months in the neighborhood.
-They will also will look with you at properties currently under contract.
+They will also look with you at properties currently under contract.
 They will then give you a suggestion of what you may wish to offer.